KassenkazyAlima/cxr-qc-prototype/README.md

   # Medical Dashboard Prototype

   This is a code bundle for Medical Dashboard Prototype.
 The original project is available at https://www.figma.com/design/WLFp2lNkhfrF8f7wsLjPBw/Medical-Dashboard-Prototype.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.

-  # Medical Dashboard Prototype

-  This is a code bundle for Medical Dashboard Prototype.
-The original project is available at https://www.figma.com/design/WLFp2lNkhfrF8f7wsLjPBw/Medical-Dashboard-Prototype.